csaade/Calcoolator/README.md

 Additionally, Calcoolator **takes into account the order of operation**.
 The user can therefore input a complex expression using parentheses and copy the result to its clipboard.

-Finally, before returning a result, our alogirthm checks whether the the **parentheses are balanced**.
+Finally, before returning a result, our algorithm checks whether the the **parentheses are balanced**.

 ## UI Design and User Experience